oxfordni/cloud-sample-app/README.md

 docker compose down -v
 ```

-The app will be exposed on the por `3001`.
+The app will be exposed on the port `3001`.

+The ElasticSearch Admin is reachable on port `8080` and the secret is `goes`.

 ## API